digantk31/Optiver-80-in-8-Score-Tracker/README.md

 ## Author

-Created by Digant Kathiriya.
-Feel free to reach out for any suggestions or improvements!
+Created by [Digant Kathiriya](https://github.com/digantk31).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/digantkathiriya/) for any suggestions or improvements